- When you upgrade your operating system, the language or edition of Windows is not supported error can appear.

-How to fix The language or edition of the version of Windows is not supported error
+- Learn to prevent the language or edition of the version of Windows is not supported from this guide.

 - This tool cannot upgrade your PC the language or edition – If this issue occurs on your system, perhaps your registry is the cause.
 To fix the problem, make a few small changes in the registry and check if that helps.